Roopa-Jagulur/DevSecOps-Zero-to-Hero/05-Kubernetes/README.md

 ## Important Note (kind)

-kind supports NetworkPolicy **only if a CNI like Calico is installed**.
+kind supports NetworkPolicy **only if a CNI like Calico (k8s network interface help setup network policies) is installed**.

 We will install Calico.